demonitize/demonitized-bot-twitch/README.md

 `??clip [clip title] [<time to start> <duration | time to end>]` - Creates a clip of the channel.
 Duration defaults to clipping last 30 seconds.
 Title defaults to the channel's current title. **THIS COMMAND IS DISABLED UNTIL I ACTUALLY DECIDE TO ADD THE CODE THAT RUNS IT**

+`??pronouns` - Lists the streamer's pronouns.

+`??so <username>` - Shouts Out the user who you mention

+`??ad` - Runs an ad for 69 seconds.
+Nice (Requires Editor Permissions)

+`??ld` - Locks down the channel with Subs Only Mode, Emote Only Mode, and Max Followers Only Mode

 ## Henzoid Commands ##

 ---